-Just recently I was out with one of our Harrisburg based coatings crews.
+Just recently, I was out with one of our Harrisburg based coatings crews.
 We had multiple garage floor coatings to complete in the same neighborhood.
-The two homes were directly across the street from one another, making it easy to finish the first garage floors epoxy & polyaspartic, decorative chip systems and then start the second garage.
+The two homes were directly across the street from one another, making it easy to finish the first garage floor's epoxy & polyaspartic, decorative chip systems and then start the second garage.
 I was there when they were completing the 2nd garage’s epoxy coatings.

 The homeowner went on to explain that during his prior meetings with our salesperson (Steve), he had inquired about when was best to do any painting in the garage.
-Steve had explained that wall and ceiling painting could be done either before or after with the following caveats:
+Steve had explained that wall and ceiling painting could be done either before or after the garage floor coatings installation with the following caveats:

 I had arrived as he was completing the painting of the stem walls.
 He had about 75% of it complete.
 The painted stem walls really complemented the coatings.

 Easy to clean coatings make paint removal a snap!